 Provincials and Rangers – kidney or half-moon shaped tin canteens, cheese-box canteens, bottles or other container documented to your impression.
 Some form of period Canteen is required to participate.

 Tumplines are very documentable and some form of burden strap to carry a blanket roll on scouts is required.
 Knapsacks of canvas or hair-on hides are acceptable.
 Disapproved Knapsacks – painted knapsacks, New-invented knapsacks.

 Wool Blankets, Bedding:

 British army blankets, 2-3 point, check, Dutch, Rose blankets, and plain white blankets are best depending on your interpretation.
 Any wool blanket is acceptable.
-2 blankets are required.
+A blanket is required.

 Firelocks with correct sized Flashguard and Hammerstall:

 Regulars – long land pattern brown bess is the best, short land pattern are acceptable.

 Rangers and Provincials – long land pattern brown bess, civilian fowler, or Wilson

 contract muskets are best.
 Short land pattern brown bess, Dutch and French arms are acceptable.

 Light Infantry – long land pattern, light infantry carbine, short land pattern are all acceptable.